Yoric/ronin-time-bureaucrats/here-there-and-right-behind-you-the-bureaucracy.md

 ![](/assets/agency.png)

 > In the rest of this chapter, we will try and cover some of the main branches of the Bureaucracy.
 However, with the entirety of Space·Time as a playground, it is clear that the Bureaucracy has evolved in numerous unpredictable manners.
-In other words, GMs and players, don't hesitate to come up with new branches and splinter groups.
+In other words, GMs and players, don't hesitate to come up with new branches and splinter groups – as often as you want.
 They certainly exist, somewhere in the Continuum.

 ### The Administrations